xenanetworks/tdl-xoa-driver/docs/source/api_ref/hli/stream/tx_profile.rst

 Bit Rate L2
 --------------------------
-The rate of the traffic transmitted for a stream, expressed in units of bits- per-second at layer-2, thus including the Ethernet header but excluding the inter-frame gap.
+The rate of the traffic transmitted for a stream, expressed in **units of bits- per-second at layer-2**, thus including the Ethernet header but excluding the inter-frame gap.

 The bandwidth consumption is somewhat dependent on the length of the packets generated for the stream, and also on the inter-frame gap for the port.
 The sum of the bandwidth consumption for all the enabled streams must not exceed the effective rate for the port.
 Setting this command also instructs